Simple7575/solicy-task-server/ReadMe.md

-## Create .env file and replace example.env file with it.
-Copy content from example.env to .env file.
-I will make test mongoDB url and will keep it alive for a week, for you to test my application.
+## In order to test this app you need to create mongoDB atlas create connection and replace url in example.env with your url.

 ## Good Luck!